-What is a Heritage Listing?
+What is meant by a 'heritage listing'?

-- Listed in the heritage schedule of a local council's local environmental plan (LEP) or a regional environmental plan (REP);
+- listed in the heritage schedule of a local council's local environmental plan (LEP) or a regional environmental plan (REP);

-- Listed on the State Heritage Register, a register of places and items of particular importance to the people of NSW;
+- listed on the State Heritage Register, a register of places and items of particular importance to the people of NSW;

-- Listed on the National Heritage List established by the Australian Government to list places of outstanding heritage significance to Australia.
+- listed on the National Heritage List established by the Australian Government to list places of outstanding heritage significance to Australia.

 Statutory registers provide legal protection for heritage items.
-In NSW legal protection generally comes from the Heritage Act 1977 (amended 1998) and the Environmental Planning and Assessment Act 1979.
+In NSW legal protection generally comes from the Heritage Act 1977 and the Environmental Planning and Assessment Act 1979.
 Places on the National Heritage List are protected under the Environment Protection and Biodiversity Conservation Act 1999.

 To find out more about the benefits and effects of listing for owners and the community, the facts versus the myths, and for a practical insight into how to make sympathetic changes, download Heritage listing explained - What it means for you .